 Where the procedure of identification is conducted outside the regular working hours of the competent Centre for Social Welfare, the expert duty officer of the Centre for Social Welfare takes part in the procedure.
 He or she must appoint a special guardian, in an oral ruling, to protect the wellbeing of the child and to ensure the implementation of further procedures.
 If it is found out that the child already has a guardian, the official from the Centre for Social Welfare or the police officer will call the appointed guardian to take part in further procedures with the unaccompanied or separated child.

 According to the LITP, the Centre for Social Welfare shall appoint a guardian, who has been trained to work with children and who does not have a conflict of interest with the child, unaccompanied children who have expressed the intention to apply for international protection.
 The child must be informed immediately about the appointment of the guardian.
 The procedure for international protection must be conducted by the official from the Ministry of Interior trained to work with children.
 The guardian has to prepare, on time, the unaccompanied child for the interview and provide him or her with information on the significance and consequences of the interview in a language which it may justifiably be assumed that child understands and in which he or she is able to communicate.
 The costs of interpretation shall be borne by the Ministry of Interior.
-However, to the Croatian Law Centre’s knowledge, this possibility is not used in practice as guardians are not using this legal right.
+However, to the Croatian Law Centre’s knowledge, this possibility is rarely used in practice as guardians are not using this legal right.

 Qualifications of guardians

 Until now, no special qualifications were required for the appointment of guardians.
 In practice, according to the information available to the Croatian Law Centre, when workers from Centres for Social Welfare were appointed as guardians, these were usually lawyers, social workers or social pedagogues who are working within the Centre for Social Welfare.